trrbentley/AWSMinecraft/README.md

 CloudFormation template was taken off the standard AWS webssite, and re-purposed for this project.

 This uses Multicraft to administrate the site.
 Since minecraft can't be scaled out (possibly) this will only create one server that you can use to administer and play mincraft on.

+NOTE: If you want a quick way to create a minecraft server, you can always use the